saravanaprabhu/multigoal-sip/README.md

 4. **Remove Goals**: Click the × button on any goal card to remove it

+5. **Clear All Goals**: Use the "Clear All" button to remove all goals at once (with confirmation)

+6. **Automatic Persistence**: Your goals are automatically saved to your browser's localStorage and will be restored when you return

 ## Architecture

 The application follows SOLID principles with a modular architecture: